camillehe1992/aws-terraform-examples/rds-mysql-instance/README.md

 The AWS resources created in the project includes:
 1. A RDS instance with custom parameter group.
 The database secret is managed in Secrets Manager.
+2. A Lambda function and CloudWatch Logs group for function logs persistance.
-2. A Lambda function and function execution role with appropriate permissions.
+3. A Lambda function execution IAM role with appropriate permissions.

 The architecture diagram shows as below.